korningf/aegis-vault/README.md

 or none of the initial secrets are already present on the machine,

-or you do not have an ssg key, you have not yet configured git ssh,
+or you do not have a gpg keyring, an ssh key, or a git ssh config,

 it is best to do this manually.